bpbradley/ansible-role-komodo/README.md

   This guide only covers the basic information to get off the ground, but you can see more thorough examples and explanations in the [`examples/`](./examples) section.

-  1. Basic installation example with very little customization: [`examples/basic`](./examples/basic)
-  2. Example using authentication with allowed IPs and global passkeys: [`examples/auth`](./examples/auth)
-  3. Example showing server management functions and unique server passkeys: [`examples/server_management`](./examples/server_management)
+  1. Basic usage demonstrating recommended outbound connections: [`examples/outbound`](./examples/outbound)
+  1. Example using inbound connections: [`examples/inbound`](./examples/inbound)
-  4. Building out full automation for komodo-managed periphery redeployment using ansible-in-docker with a custom ansible execution environment that includes this role: [`examples/komodo_automation`](./examples/komodo_automation)
+  1. Building out full automation for komodo-managed periphery redeployment using ansible-in-docker with a custom ansible execution environment that includes this role: [`examples/komodo_automation`](./examples/komodo_automation)